 Materials Chemistry (MatKem)

-Solid state materials chemistry lies at the heart of many significant scientific advances from recent decades, for example the development of Li-ion batteries and solar cells and other technologies for sustiainable energy.
+Solid state materials chemistry lies at the heart of many significant scientific advances from recent decades, for example the development of Li-ion batteries and other technologies for green and sustainable energy.
 The course introduces fundamental aspects of solid state chemistry and focuses on understanding the relation between atomic structure and material properties in solid state compounds.

 - The structure of solid state materials: Important crystal structures of metals, ionic compounds, and molecular network compounds.
 Defects in crystal structures and their influence on material properties